 I have come across several science teachers, STEM teachers, media specialists and MakerSpace organizers who have found themselves with a set of Lego Mindstorms that they aren't sure how to use.
 I was intrigued by this set of free online courses to help you get started.
 (You can even take a test and get "certified" … Continue reading Got Mindstorms?

 I got this information in an email recently: Thursday, October 12th School Librarians Get to the Source FREE Webinar, 1:00-2:00 p.m.
 ET TPS-experienced elementary, middle, and high school librarians discuss key considerations for connecting Library of Congress resources with K-12 classrooms.
 Tom Bober, Heather Balsley, and Jenn Hanson provide insight and strategies to promote inquiry … Continue reading Primary Sources for School Librarians

 It's exactly one month until Solar Eclipse 2017--time to figure out your viewing site.
 NASA has a fantastic collection of libraries, museums, national parks, and other places where groups will gather and experts will be on hand to answer questions.
 Search their official NASA event locations at https://eclipse2017.nasa.gov/event-locations!

 Everybody knows you can't just stare at the sun, with an eclipse being no exception.
 The Washington Post helpfully explains about a program in which libraries are helping spread safe eye wear for the big event.
 Take a look, and get your free eclipse glasses today!

 I spent part of the weekend down a rabbit hole with an app that a friend cursed me with showed me (thanks, Lisa!).
-It is trying to be the shazam! for plants–you take a picture of a leaf or flower and it matches it against similar images.
-It's way too much fun for nature geeks … More Shazam! for Plants?
+It is trying to be the shazam! for plants--you take a picture of a leaf or flower and it matches it against similar images.
+It's way too much fun for nature geeks … Continue reading Shazam! for Plants?